crypto7world/btc-heritage/README.md

 Commits between releases SHOULD NOT be considered stable.
 You should only use tagged releases.

-All the software provided is in working order and can be safely used to manage Bitcoin's holdings (I do since February 2024).
+All the software provided is in working order and can be safely used to manage Bitcoin holdings (we do since February 2024 without worries or troubles).

 We are using [Semantic Versioning](https://github.com/semver/semver) (MAJOR.MINOR.PATCH).